Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/README.md

 #define CTILES_COLS_NS BTILES_COLS_NS
 ```

-As explained in previous section, the matrices will be transferred from DDR to memory tile without any change, and then from memory tile to *AI Engine-ML* memory with a reordering of the data to make them easier to read from the kernel.
+As previously explained, you transfer matrices from DDR to the memory tile without changes.
+Then, you transfer them to AI Engine-ML memory with reordered data for easier kernel access.

-Even the write access pattern to the memory tile on the input side as well as read access pattern on the output side is just linear contiguous addressing, it needs to be specified in the graph.
-All these tiling parameters are defined in the file `tiling_parameters.h`.
-Let's have a look to these parameters for the input matrix **A**:
+Even with simple contiguous addressing, you must define read and write patterns in the graph.
+The file `tiling_parameters.h` contains these patterns.
+For example, matrix **A** uses the following:

 ```cpp
 adf::tiling_parameters WriteAns_pattern = {